40uf411/MNCB/docs/streaming_protocol.md

 ## Overview

-The FastAPI Codebase Generator includes a comprehensive real-time data streaming system that allows entities to be streamed in real-time using WebSockets and message brokers (Kafka or RabbitMQ).
+The Me Need Code-Base includes a comprehensive real-time data streaming system that allows entities to be streamed in real-time using WebSockets and message brokers (Kafka or RabbitMQ).
 This document describes the streaming protocol, error codes, and usage patterns.

 ## Architecture